Leonard-The-Wise/OpenSceneGraph/src/osgPlugins/osgjs/Readme.md

 osgconv file.osgjs file-export.osgjs
 ```

-This way you can edit the text file (Notepad++ preferred), and see if your data has integrity.
+This way you can edit the text file (Notepad++ preferred), and see if your data has integrity or is complete (sometimes `file.osgjs` is not complete or have total integrity, hence your model may have incomplete vertices, or bones won't affect geometry properly, or animations won't play correctly, etc).

 Or just export to FBX in ASCII format (also supported by FBX Plugin).

 ### Pro tip 2: